echohack/iphone_messages_dump/README.md

 iphone_messages_dump
 ====================

-A python script to dump iMessages from an iPhone backup to a csv file.
+A python script to dump texts from iMessage from an iPhone backup to a csv file.

 Originally based on Jehiah Czebotar's script to dump iMessages to a csv file for dashboard parsing.